You’re entitled to know where I’m coming from in writing this book.

 Medical historian and health educator Maureen Minchin has been involved in global efforts to promote evidence-based infant feeding for decades, and is internationally recognised for her pivotal role in creating the lactation consultant profession.
 She has been a consultant to international bodies such as the World Health Organization (WHO) and the United Nations Children’s Fund (UNICEF).
 She has educated health professionals, including through creating university-based courses in the UK and Australia.
 And she is an Editorial Board member for the open-access online International Breastfeeding Journal.

-Maureen is also the author of Food For Thought: A Parent’s Guide to Food Intolerance and Breastfeeding Matters: what we need to know about infant feeding, as well as journal articles and background briefing papers for the WHO and USAID.
+Maureen is also the author of influential books such as Food For Thought: A Parent’s Guide to Food Intolerance and Breastfeeding Matters: what we need to know about infant feeding, as well as journal articles and background briefing papers.
 Having three children in the 1970s, she experienced hospital practices that made breastfeeding difficult and allergy inevitable, with life-changing consequences for her children.
 She has since spent a lifetime providing advice and support to allergic families, while also working to improve health professionals’ education and training.

 Writing influential and ground-breaking texts on infant feeding.